 Then what do you do?
 Go back to the drawing board?

 Maybe the experience or the thing you hoped in wasn't really what you were looking for after all.
 Or maybe you just need MORE of that experience or thing.
-More clothes.
-More CDs.
+More money.
+More travel.
 More dates.
 More parties.

 But even then you're left with the feeling, the plaguing thought: "I still want more."